Force K: Force K (October 1941)

 On 19 December, at about the time of the First Battle of Sirte, ships from both forces ran into an Italian minefield (including German deep water mines) while pursuing an Italian convoy.
 Neptune was sunk and Aurora damaged.
 The destroyer Kandahar also struck a mine while attempting to assist Neptune and was scuttled the next day by the destroyer Jaguar.
-Following this and with a resurgence of the Axis aerial bombardment of Malta, the remaining surface ships were withdrawn, except for Penelope, which was too badly damaged to leave.
+Following this and with a resurgence of the Axis aerial bombardment of Malta, the remaining surface ships were withdrawn after the Second Battle of Sirte in late March, except for Penelope, which was too badly damaged to leave.
 Frequent air attacks while she remained in harbour earned Penelope the nickname "HMS Pepperpot"; the light cruiser sailed for Gibraltar on 8 April 1942, terminating the second Force K.